You may have been thinking that you should study Chinese in Shanghai, but Shanghai may not be the best spot for you after all.

 So instead of studying Mandarin in Shanghai, why not pick a healthier city?

-So, instead of packing an air mask and not being able to see the views Shanghai has to offer while studying Mandarin there, apply to Keats School instead.
-You won’t have to bring a mask and you’ll be able to see all of the beautiful views this city has to offer.
+So, instead of picking an air mask and not seeing the views Shanghai has to offer while studying Mandarin there, apply to Keats School instead.
+You won’t have to bring a mask, and you’ll be able to see all of the beautiful views this city has to offer.